joeygraves222/BlazorEssentials/README.md

 ## Implementing Each Feature

 First it should be mentioned that it is recommended that every page and component that will need to access these features should inherit the class `EssentialsBaseComponent` found in this package under the namespace `BlazorEssentials.Components`.
 This base component has provided members to access these services and to subscribe to their events to update your page when necessary. (ex.
-The `StateManager` fires an event every time the state is updated, and the base component subscribes to the event and calls `StateHasChanged()` so that you don't have to call it yourself, you simply update your State and the components will refresh automatically).This base component looks like this:
+The `StateService` fires an event every time the state is updated, and the base component subscribes to the event and calls `StateHasChanged()` so that you don't have to call it yourself, you simply update your State and the components will refresh automatically).This base component looks like this:

 ```
 @using BlazorEssentials.Models